In this hundred and forty-seventh archive story by Kristian Bertel, we are visiting a slum in the Wadala area of Mumbai, India.

 "The conditions in these slums are often deplorable and can lead to serious health risks.
 For instance, due to overcrowding, inadequate sanitation and lack of clean water, diseases such as 'Cholera', 'Malaria' and 'Diarrhea' are common in these areas.
 Additionally, violence and crime are also common in many slums, as they are often neglected by the government and have weak social infrastructure.
 In order to address the issue of slums in India, the government has taken various measures, such as providing subsidies and grants for slum upgrading projects and encouraging the private sector to invest in slum development.
 Additionally, the government has also launched various programs to improve access to education, healthcare and sanitation in slums"

-However, these measures are not enough and need to be supplemented with more comprehensive and targeted interventions.In conclusion, slums in India are an important issue that needs to be addressed.
+However, these measures are not enough and need to be supplemented with more comprehensive and targeted interventions.
+Slums in India are an important issue that needs to be addressed.
 The Government of India has taken various measures to improve the conditions in slums, but these need to be supplemented with more comprehensive and targeted interventions.
 Only then can the issue of slums in India be effectively addressed and the living conditions in these areas improved.

 What is the difference between slums and urban poor?

 The urban poor arrives with hope and very little of anything else and they typically have no access to shelter, basic urban services and social amenities.
 Slums are often the only option for the urban poor.
 Several reasons contribute significantly to the expansion of slums.
 These reasons could be demographic, economic, political and social.
 Examples of socio-economic factors include uncontrolled rural-urban migration, informal economy or poverty.
-Political factors include political instability, poor planning and social conflicts.'Urbanization' refers to the population shift from rural to urban areas, the corresponding decrease in the proportion of people living in Rural areas in India and the ways in which societies adapt to this change.
+Political factors include political instability, poor planning and social conflicts.
+'Urbanization' refers to the population shift from rural to urban areas, the corresponding decrease in the proportion of people living in Rural areas in India and the ways in which societies adapt to this change.

 Effects of urbanization in India

 An effect of urbanization is 'Urban sprawl', where a city becomes dispersed over an increasingly large geographical area such as the Wadala area in India.
 This movement from higher density urban cores to lower density suburbs means that as cities expand, they often begin to take up significant tracts of land formerly used for agriculture.
 Urbanization occurs either organically or planned as a result of individual, collective and state action.
 Living in a city can be culturally and economically beneficial since it can provide greater opportunities for access to the labour market, better education, housing and safety conditions and reduce the time and expense of commuting and transportation.
-Conditions like density, proximity, diversity and marketplace competition are elements of an urban environment that deemed beneficial.

-However, there are also harmful social phenomena that arise such as alienation, stress, increased cost of living,and mass marginalization that are connected to an urban way of living
+"Conditions like density, proximity, diversity and marketplace competition are elements of an urban environment that deemed beneficial.
+However, there are also harmful social phenomena that arise such as alienation, stress, increased cost of living and mass marginalization that are connected to an urban way of living"

 Wealth disparities in India

 The slums of India are a stark reminder of the immense wealth disparities that exist in the country.
 India is the second most populous country in the world and it is home to an estimated 65 million people living in slums.
 Slums are defined as areas of concentrated poverty and they are characterized by overcrowding, inadequate housing and poor sanitation and infrastructure.
 The majority of India's slum dwellers are migrants from rural areas who have sought opportunities in the cities.
-Many of them lack access to basic services such as clean water, sanitation, and electricity.
+Many of them lack access to basic services such as clean water, sanitation and electricity.
 They are also more susceptible to a range of health issues due to their living conditions.

 The Indian government has implemented several programs to address the issue of slums in India.
 These include the 'Pradhan Mantri Awas Yojana', which aims to provide affordable housing to the urban poor and the 'Swachh Bharat Abhiyan', which is a government-led effort to promote cleanliness and hygiene in India.
 In addition, the government has implemented several programs to provide access to basic services such as education, healthcare and employment opportunities.

 Despite these efforts, the issue of slums in India remains a significant challenge.
 Poor infrastructure and overcrowding has led to the emergence of slum clusters in cities.
 This has resulted in a lack of access to basic services and amenities and an increased risk of disease and crime.
 Slums in India are a complex problem that requires a comprehensive approach to address it.
 This includes improving access to basic services, providing affordable housing and investing in infrastructure and sanitation.
-Additionally, the government should focus on empowering the urban poor by providing training and access to employment opportunities.
+Additionally, the Government of India should focus on empowering the urban poor by providing training and access to employment opportunities.
 Finally, there needs to be greater awareness and understanding of the plight of the urban poor in order to tackle this problem effectively.

 "Thousands of people live in Wadala in makeshift huts and it is cramped here and dirty and it is not uncommon for hungry rats to attack the children at night.
 It is here that the residents are better than anyone else how to collect, sort and resell rubbish, arouses many envious people.
 Because the success of one means the possible ruin of the other and everyone in the slum fights with all means for the pure existence"

 Kristian Bertel | Photography is not only telling the stories of the people of Wadala – he is also telling their stories of their hope and quest for a better life and the impact of western consumption on this corner of the world.
-More than half of the world's population now lives in urban areas, and a billion of these urban dwellers reside in neighborhoods of entrenched disadvantage – neighborhoods that are characterized as 'Slums'.
+More than half of the world's population now lives in urban areas and a billion of these urban dwellers reside in neighborhoods of entrenched disadvantage – neighborhoods that are characterized as 'Slums'.
 Slums are often seen as a debilitating and even subversive presence within society.
-In reality, though, it is public policies that are often at fault, not the people who live in these neighborhoods.
-Urbanisation is happening at a rate and scale which is far greater than when the same process unfolded in the north.
-Many people living under sub-standard conditions do not have their rights as urban citizens recognised and realise that they cannot rely on formal democratic channels or governance structures for their demands to be met.

 Aroused by the sights in Mumbai